skoval/coxph.risk/examples/coxph.risk.example.md

 Although the covariates are not associated with any of the event times, we have fit different hazard models for each to emphasize that the models need not share risk factors or in any way be dependent on each other.

 To make the absolute risk calculation, in addition to the Cox models, we must specify the projection interval and the risk type for the individual for whom the projection is being made.
 The risk type is determined by the covariate pattern, which is supplied by a data frame containing the variables in each of the primary event and competing event models.
-Currently, the function supports the risk calculation for only a single risk type.

 In the following, we compute several risk predictions for the risk type corresponding to the first row of the `test` data set.
 The primary event is indicated by the order of the Cox models, with the first position designating the primary event.

 For this example, we show the syntax for estimating the absolute risk of disease between time [0, 1), for an individual with no exposures (the reference group).
+The projection interval is specified with the argument `interval`, which is a two-element vector.
+The risk profile information is given as `newdata`.